facebook/react-native-website/docs/text.md

 // |First part and|
 // |second part   |

-// the will will flow in its own block
+// otherwise, the text will flow in its own block
 // |First part |
 // |and        |
 // |second part|